 W = width of the track laid on the PCB

-This IR drop causes heat dissipation in the entire track and changes the track resistance significantly.
-A trach width calculator available online, offline in form of excel sheets or built in a design tool determines the width of the conductor at room temperature and elevated temperatures.
-Track width and current carrying capability chart is also available online and consulted by the designers.
-The chart shows the same things i.e., the cross sectional area or thickness of the conductor, current and temperature rise as in fig. 2.
+The width of the conductor at room temperature and elevated temperatures.
+The chart shows the same things, i.e., the cross-sectional area or thickness of the conductor, current, and temperature rise as in fig. 2.

-Fig. 2:- Screenshot of PCB track width calculator with temperature compensation
+Fig. 2:- Screenshot of PCB trace width calculator with temperature compensation